 Skin Health

 Imagine a small, quiet town.
 There are the locals — working, eating, settling in.
 They found their home and adapted to it.
 Some are builders, some are healers, some serve, and others are...less understood.
+Then there are the travelers.
+Most of them are harmless, but some are looking for trouble.

 The world of microbes on the surface of human skin is as diverse as any community.
 Over 1,000 species of microorganisms make up the skin microbiota.
 They include various types of bacteria, fungi, and viruses.